FindMySchool LogoFindMySchool

 The values framework is unusually explicit for a school of this size.
 Pupils are taught to connect daily behaviour to the school’s LIGHT values (love, integrity, generosity, hope and tolerance), and the latest inspection describes a calm, purposeful climate where pupils understand their role in making the school a productive place to learn.

 Performance is mixed across phases.
-Key Stage 2 outcomes are a clear strength, with 75% reaching the expected standard in reading, writing and mathematics in 2024, compared with an England average of 62%.
-At GCSE and A-level, the published indicators point to a more challenging picture, including Progress 8 at -0.72.
-The story here is not one simple headline, it is a school with real capacity in the early years and primary phase, and a secondary and sixth form phase where results suggest improvement work matters greatly.
+In the 2025 dataset, 60% reached the expected standard in reading, writing and mathematics at Key Stage 2.
+At GCSE and A-level, the published indicators point to a more challenging picture, including Progress 8 at -0.72 and 20% of A-level grades at A* to B. The story here is not one simple headline, it is a school with a broad 3 to 19 role and clear phase-by-phase differences that families should weigh carefully.

 The school’s character is defined less by tradition and more by systems, language and consistency across a very wide age range.
 In a setting that spans ages 3 to 19, clarity is not optional.
 The most recent inspection describes clear behaviour rules that help pupils understand expectations, alongside a generally respectful culture that supports calm lessons.